belka-ew/tanya/README.md

 appreciate, if anyone uses the library.
 It would help me to improve the codebase and fix issues.

-Feel free to contact me if you have any questions.
+Feel free to contact me if you have any questions: info@caraus.de.